Standard 5: American Revolution & Birth of a New Nation

 Women Warriors:

-This is a MEA that looks at the contribution of some women that helped out during the American Revolution.
+In this Model-Eliciting Activity (MEA), students will look at the contribution of some women that helped out during the American Revolution.

 Type: Lesson Plan